Control-D-Inc/ctrld/README.md

 ### Advanced
 The above is the most basic example, which will work out of the box.
 If you're looking to do advanced configurations using policies, see [Configuration Docs](docs/config.md) for complete documentation of the config file.

+You can also supply configuration via launch argeuments, in [Ephemeral Mode](docs/ephemeral_mode.md).

 ## Contributing

 See [Contribution Guideline](./docs/contributing.md)

 ## Roadmap
 The following functionality is on the roadmap and will be available in future releases.
+- Router self-installation
+- Client hostname/MAC passthrough
 - Prometheus metrics exporter
-- Local caching
-- Service self-installation